Tuition Insurance is no longer available at the University of Michigan.

 All registered students at the University of Michigan (Ann Arbor and Dearborn campuses) may purchase the plan for the current school year.
 It may be available on the Flint Campus at a later date.

-Benefits and documentation: The plan refunds 85% of the insured term's tuition and fees (excluding required health insurance for international students), Ann Arbor campus only University Housing fees (room and board), less any refund or credit due from the University, if students withdraw from the University due to physical or psychological reasons.
+The plan refunds 75% of the insured term's tuition and fees (excluding required health insurance for international students), Ann Arbor campus only University Housing fees (room and board), less any refund or credit due from the University, if a student completely withdraws from the University due to physical or psychological reasons.

 For injury or sickness withdrawals, a licensed physician must provide a written statement that a physical condition is the reason for withdrawal.